Looking Beyond the Logo: What “Brand” Means To Us

 The term “brand” has really gone through the wringer in the past 4-5 years.
 Brand development as a strategy has been around for, arguably, a good century in the form that we recognize it today.
 Lately, much to the bemusement of creative agencies such as ours, branding has become the logo design process, along with a color scheme and maybe a font face.

 This shallow view of the branding process is potentially hazardous for many companies, specifically new startups.
+While printing a logo on custom water bottles, for example, might help advertise a business, it doesn’t develop the brand.
 For starters, it could trick a business owner into neglecting their own discovery process, something that is crucial for a truly recognizable and well-loved brand to grow and survive.
 Secondly, believing that your entire company’s culture and personality hinges on a singular font family or color can cause your company to feel misguided and lost.

 Of course, Apple is still selling a computer here, but they didn’t need to show the product to make their point.
 They set a tone for their company culture as game-changers, industry-shakers, rebels.